Trees - Regional References

 FOREST TREES OF THE NORTHEAST

 James Lassoie, et al., eds..
-A compact reference provides detailed descriptions of 27 tree species commonly found in the U.S. NE.
-Each vignette contains a physical description, plus info on distribution & habitat, life history, management concerns, and common diseases, insects, and injuries.
-Includes what products & uses of the wood and often the history and folklore about the species.
+A compact reference provides detailed descriptions of twenty-seven (27) tree species commonly found in the U.S. Northeast.
+Each vignette contains a physical description, as well as information on distribution and habitat, life history, management concerns, and common diseases, insects, and injuries.
+Includes what products and uses of the wood and often the history and folklore about the species.
 Line drawings detail leaves, seeds, fruits, flowers, and winter twigs.
+A good local resource.
 5-1/2 x 8-1/2, 278p, line drawings, range maps, 1997.

 F0128 paperback..........US $19.95 CAN $27.95

 Marilyn Dwelley.
 A layperson's guide to the woody plants found in New England.
-Includes 330 species of trees, shrubs and smaller woody species (i.e. vines and brushy plants), the most of which are native to the area.
+Includes three hundred and thirty (330) species of trees, shrubs and smaller woody species (i.e. vines and brushy plants), the most of which are native to the area.
 Color illustrations accompany concise descriptions that include leaf, flower, fruit, winter buds, wood, and sometimes bark characteristics.
 Contains Latin and common names, plus notes on growth habits and range.
 A user-friendly reference for any naturalist.
 5-1/2 x 8-1/4, 276p, 318 color illustrations, 1980, 2000.

-This book has gone out of print, limited stock available.
+Sorry, this book has gone out of print and will be no longer available.

 FOREST LEAVES: How to Identify Trees and Shrubs of Northern New England

 Henry Ives Baldwin.
 A simple, handy reference guide.
-Intended to assist lay people in the identification of 28 different families of trees and shrubs common in northern New England.
+Intended to assist lay people in the identification of twenty-eight (28) different families of trees and shrubs common in northern New England.
 6 x 9, 256p, 132 b&w drawings, 1993.

 MICHIGAN TREES: A Guide to the Trees of the Great Lakes Region (Revised and updated)